Bayesian optimal experimental design with Wasserstein information criteria: Conclusions

 \section{Conclusions}

-In this paper we proposed a novel Wasserstein distance based information criterion in the context of Bayesian optimal experimental design.
+In this paper, we have proposed a novel Wasserstein distance based information criterion in the context of Bayesian optimal experimental design.
 We highlighted several key properties that make this utility particularly appealing for large-scale inference problems, including its scalability to infinite-dimensional Hilbert space settings and its validity as an information criterion in the sense of Ginebra \cite{ginebra2007}.
-In the case of Gaussian regression, we showed that the Wasserstein-$2$ criterion admits a closed-form expression that closely resembles the EIG and NSD criteria, and thereby enables significantly more efficient computation of the expected utility.
-Our stability analysis further supports the robustness of the proposed approach for a Gaussian likelihood model.
+In the case of linear-Gaussian models, we showed that the Wasserstein-$2$ criterion admits a closed-form expression that is closely related to, but distinct from, Bayesian A-optimality and its weighted variants.
+This expression nonetheless enables efficient computation in the linear-Gaussian setting.
+Our stability analysis further supports the robustness of the proposed approach for nonlinear inverse problems with a Gaussian likelihood model.
 Finally, we demonstrated the practical computability of the Wasserstein criterion using standard algorithms from the optimal transport literature.

 The paper opens several promising directions for future research.
-First, it would be important to understand the stability of the method for more general likelihood models.
-Furthermore, the coupling of Lipschitz constant $L_1$ and exponential moment of the prior through constant $L_2$ is restrictive and more work is needed to relax this assumption.
-Second, our computational methods address only low-dimensional examples.
-It remains part of future work develop efficient methods for high-dimensional problems.
+First, it would be useful to understand the stability of the method for more general likelihood models.
+Furthermore, the coupling of the Lipschitz constant $L_1$ and the exponential moment of the prior with constant $L_2$ (Section~\ref{sec:stability}) is restrictive, and more work is needed to relax this assumption.
+Second, our computational methods so far address only low-dimensional examples.
+Future work should develop efficient methods for high-dimensional problems.
+To this end, we point to recent papers on learning \textit{conditional optimal transport maps} from samples, which represent such maps as gradients of partially input-convex neural networks \cite{huang2020convex,bunne2022supervised,baptista2024conditional,wang2025efficient}.
+Conditional OT maps are directly suited to the Wasserstein OED setting: rather than solving the Monge--Amp\`ere equation many times, to compute the Wasserstein utility for many distinct values of the data $y$, these maps instead encode $y$-parameterized OT maps from prior to posterior.
+As explained in \cite[Section 2.3]{baptista2024conditional}, the weighted $L^2$ norm of such a map corresponds precisely to the expected Wasserstein utility proposed here, at least for $p=2$, with the possibility of extensions to other values of $p$.